Hangyakuji

-Hangyakuji (反逆児, The Conspirator) is a 1961 Japanese historical-fiction film directed by Daisuke Ito.
+Hangyakuji (反逆児) is a 1961 Japanese historical fiction film directed by Daisuke Ito.
 It features Kinnosuke Yorozuya, Kaneko Iwasaki, and Tsukie Matsuura.

 Plot

 Saburo Nobuyasu, a young king, has trouble finding happiness and comfort.
 He feels more upset when he is set for an arranged marriage with Tokuhime, who is the daughter of Saburo's worst enemy, Oda Nobunaga.
 He feels even worse when due to his mother, who is very manipulative to him.